 More reading: Pressure Cooker Gasket and How To Take Care of It

 Stages of Pressure Indication

-The modern pressure cookers go through a series of pressure indication processes that allow users to cook conveniently with safety.
-We shall see how they work sequentially:
+The modern pressure cookers go through a series of pressure indication processes that allow users to cook conveniently and with safety.
+We shall see how they work, sequentially:

 - The valve basement has escape holes.
 If the pressure increases further, the steam escapes from these escape holes to maintain the pressure inside.

 - In case the escape holes are clogged due to steam, excessive pressure is then released through a safety hole in the rim of the lid.

 - The final stage of pressure release occurs when the gasket is pushed upwards and the steam escapes through the aperture located under the rim of the lid.